AmadeusITGroup/otter/docs/design/TECHNICAL_DOCUMENTATION.md

 ## Design Token

 The [Design Token specification](https://design-tokens.github.io/community-group/format/) define a dialog format between the design tools (such as [Figma](https://www.figma.com)) and a style language (CSS , Sass, Less, etc...).
-The Otter Framework provide a **Builder**, **Schematic** ann **Command Line Interface** to generate CSS Variable and/or Sass Variable, based on the inputted Design Token files.
+The Otter Framework provides **Builder**, **Schematic** and **Command Line Interface** to generate CSS Variable and/or Sass Variable, based on the inputted Design Token files.

 ### Global architecture of the Parser and Renderer

-The Design Token code generator tool is technically split in two mains features :
+The Design Token code generator tool is technically split in two main features :

 - The **parsers** that will parse and decode the Design Token Specification.
 - The **renderers** that will generate the output (mainly code) based on the decoded Design Token Specification.

-Both of these features can be customized a different levels.
-They can be customize thanks to parameter exposes by parsers and renderers **factory functions**, or they be completely re-implemented and injected into the Design Token Code generator.
+Both of these features can be customized at different levels.
+They can be customized thanks to parameters exposed by parsers and renderers **factory functions**, or they can be completely re-implemented and injected into the Design Token Code generator.

 ### Parsers